pepepopo2011/Lear-Java/Codeacademy.md

 ## Theoretical Background [Learn Java](https://www.tutorialspoint.com/java/java_object_classes.htm)
 Java is an object oriented programming lengauge.

--**Objects** in Java posses a state and behaviour.
+- **Objects** in Java posses a state and behaviour.
 Just like classical mechanics, the state of the objects is given by all the information about you need to know about it.
 For example, a particle needs its position and momentum in order to predict its next step.
 The "behaviour" are the set of rules that changes the state of an object.
 For example, the behaviour of a particle is give by its Lagrangian.
 Some objects can have simple states like an electron spin in a constant magnetic field.
 Its state will be defined by up or down and its behaviour will be change to spin up or change to spin down.
 Other real life objects could be more complex, like a radio.
 Its state could be given by on/off, volumme, station and its behaviour could be turn on/off, set volume to a number from 0 to 10 and set station from 1 to 3.